KaRaN-KuMaR026/JavaDSA-AlphaBatch-/README.md

 ## Introduction
 This repository serves as a collection of assignments and projects that I have completed while learning Java and Data Structures & Algorithms.
 Each assignment is designed to strengthen my understanding and proficiency in these topics.

-## Contents
-The repository is organized into the following sections:
-- `src/`: Source code files for each assignment.
-- `docs/`: Documentation, including problem statements and explanations.
-- `tests/`: Unit tests for the assignments.

 ## Structure
 The repository is structured to provide easy navigation and understanding of the assignments.
 Each assignment is contained within its own folder, named accordingly.